Marchopkins96/sports-quiz/README.md

 </details>

 - The header is featured throughout the quiz game.
-- The haader makes it clear as to what the site is.
+- The header makes it clear as to what the site is.

 ### Footer